cpauvert/mi-atlas/README.md

 ## Description

-A framework was recently suggested to describe interactions occurring between microorganisms using the encoding of several (binary) features in order to build a catalog amenable to quantitative analyses ([Pacheco and Segrè, 2019](https://doi.org/10.1093/femsle/fnz125)).
+A framework was recently suggested to describe interactions occurring between microorganisms using the encoding of several *attributes* (see below for details) in order to build a catalog amenable to quantitative analyses ([Pacheco and Segrè, 2019](https://doi.org/10.1093/femsle/fnz125)).
 Their initial effort described 74 interactions which were unfortunately available only in the Supplementary Material section of the article.
 Therefore, [mi-atlas](https://github.com/cpauvert/mi-atlas) (pronounced `/'mi atlas/` like in Spanish) aims to: